-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was €1,535m in 2020 compared with €3,198m in 2019.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was €3,642m in 2021 compared with €1,535m in 2020.
 Investment income is dependent on the performance of the financial markets.
-Investment returns were positive over the full year 2020 with equity markets growing, albeit not as strongly as in 2019.
-Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.
+Investment returns were positive over the full year 2021 with equity markets growing.
+Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities

-There were no material changes to the Company's business profile in 2020.
+There were no material changes to the Company's business profile in 2021.